Advertisement

 Caregivers and Home Healthcare Workers

-Caregivers and home healthcare workers provide essential care to some of the most vulnerable members of society—elderly, disabled, or chronically ill people.
+Caregivers and home healthcare workers provide essential care to some of the most vulnerable members of society, including the elderly, disabled, or chronically ill.
 These workers, many of whom are Latino, offer both physical care and emotional support to people in need.
+According to recent data from KFF, Latinos make up about 32% of the paid home care workforce.

-As you head out for that long Labor Day weekend, recognition of the essential workers who keep our world running, often without thanks or fair compensation will go a long way in fixing the foundations of what is currently not an equitable or merit-based society.
-Their labor isn’t meaningless—it’s the very foundation of our society.
+As you enjoy the long Labor Day weekend and a much-needed rest from your own daily grind, reflecting on the broader and deeper meaning of the holiday is essential to help make a positive impact on the way labor is valued, even if it’s just in your immediate circle.
+Practicing and encouraging the recognition of the essential workers who keep our world running, often without thanks or fair compensation, can go a long way in fixing the foundations of what is currently not an equitable or merit-based society.